aattww/sensors/README.md

 #### Button

 If button is pressed while applying power, a node is put into *debug mode*.
-In this mode, the node sends new values every 8 seconds with full power and also blinks the LED indicating success.
+In this mode, the node sends new values every 8 seconds and also blinks the LED indicating success.
 Do not use in long-term as this will drain batteries quickly.
 Power cycle the node to cancel debug mode.

 During normal operation button triggers instant send with full power and blinks the LED indicating success.
 Use to quickly test if the node is within gateway's range.